DorothyTamYiLing/GWarrange/documents/tutorials.md

 #count_patterns.py is a script from pyseer package for calculating p-value threshold using Bonferroni correction.

 ```
-Extract kmers with p value below the the significance threshold:
+Extract kmers with p value below the the significance threshold (For both ext7000_merge200_ISreplaced_genomes set and ext100_merge3_ISreplaced_genomes set):
 ```
 #Run inside corresponding *_ISreplaced_genomes directory